Also in this section

 What kind of work will I be doing, exactly?

 The work you do will depend on your experience and language ability and the current programming needs.
 WAVES works to make sure we have a good match.

-We always have opportunities for instructors and assistants in our Surfing, Swimming, English, and Environmental Education classes and activities.
-Work can vary from helping to create a lesson plan and delivering a class with our local instructor to helping kids sign the attendance sheet, handing our wetsuits and helping our instructor supervise children in the water.
+We always have opportunities for instructors and assistants in our Surfing, English, and Environmental Education classes and activities.
+Work can vary from helping to create lesson plan materials and delivering a class with our instructors to helping kids sign the attendance sheet, handing out wetsuits and helping our instructor supervise children in the water.

 Individual Service Project: Each volunteer staying 3 weeks or longer works with the Voluntourism Coordinator to develop an individual service project.
 Projects vary based on the volunteers’ skills and interests and the needs and current projects of the community.
 Past volunteer service projects have included: music classes, community beach clean ups, documentary film making with kids, design and construction of a surf shack, environmental curriculum development, educational movie nights, and a recycling project.

 What type of used or new supplies and materials can I collect and bring to Lobitos to help the program?

 We can always use the following: surfboard leashes, surfboard wax, surfboard fins, hats, kids-sized shirts, English books, plastic drinking bottles, office supplies, paints/brushes, rash vests, cloth shopping bags, multi-vitamin tablets, first-aid supplies, art supplies, yoga mats, sports equipment, sunscreen, tools, notebooks, English/Spanish dictionaries, and kitchen utensils.
 We are currrently seeking additional items for our Environmental Education program: hand-held magnifying glasses, small jars with lids for collecting things, shallow trays for examining things, poker chips for use in games, nature magazines with photos, evnvironmental books, and kid-size binoculars.